Shangcheng, Hangzhou

 Shangcheng District (上城区) is an urban district of Hangzhou, Zhejiang, China.

 History

 The district lies beside Hangzhou's famous West Lake and includes the territory of the former imperial Chinese cities of Qiantang and Lin'an, the imperial capital of the Song dynasty from 1138 to 1276.
 Hangzhou's four imperial academies were located here.
 They were the Wansong Academy (万松书院, now a park), the Ziyang Academy (紫阳书院, now Ziyang Primary School), the Qiushi Academy (求是书院, now Zhejiang University), and the Zongwen Academy (宗文书院, now Zhangzhou No.10 High School).

 Present

 The district government is located on 3 Huimin Rd.
 The district hosts the headquarters of military region in the province and is also known for its prison where political prisoners such as Zhu Yufu are incarcerated.
-Some prominent schools are located nearby, including China Academy of Art, Hangzhou Second High School, and Hangzhou Fourth High School.
+Some prominent schools are located nearby, including the China Academy of Art, Hangzhou Second High School, and Hangzhou Fourth High School.